 This works by taking Eurostar to Amsterdam, or Eurostar and a slick German ‘ICE’ train to Cologne, then joining the Alpen Express.
 This serves a wide selection of Austrian ski resorts including St. Anton, Alpbach, Kitzbühel, Söll, Mayrhofen, Ischgl, Sölden, Westendorf and Zell am See-Kaprun.

 The Alpen Express runs outbound on Fridays, reaching Austrian resorts on Saturday morning, in time for the first of two extra days on the slopes.
 It travels back overnight the following Saturday evening, after you’ve had a second additional full ski day (compared to a traditional week-long ski package).
 Unfortunately it is only operating on four dates during the 2021/22 winter season.

 Being an overnight train, there are couchette options, as well as luxury private compartments for one to three people.
 For more info on this route, go to Snowcarbon

-NB.
-Eurostar (direct to the Tarentaise)
+3. Eurostar (direct to the Tarentaise)

 One of the limitations of booking SNCF tickets is that trains are only available to book 3 months in advance.
 It does mean that if you are organised you can get some excellent fares.